bootlin/snagboot/docs/fw_binaries.md

 [example](../src/snagrecover/templates/stm32mp1-stm32mp157f-dk2.yaml)

-These instructions are for setting up a trusted boot using TF-A as a first stage and U-Boot as a second stage.
-Apparently using SPL as a first stage doesn’t work very well on these boards.
-We haven’t tested the recovery tool on a STM32MP13 board, the build process seems to be slightly different for those so you might have to refer to external docs if you want to build binaries to try and use the tool with one of these boards.
+TF-A is used as the first stage and U-Boot as the second stage.

 **fip:** Contains at least U-Boot with an stm32 image header.
 Usually the raw U-Boot image needs to be generated first, then packaged by a trusted-arm-firmware build.
-If the autoboot feature is enabled, then U-Boot will enter DFU mode.
+If the autoboot feature is enabled, then U-Boot will enter DFU mode after recovery.

 configuration:
  * path

 **tf-a:** Arm-trusted firmware BL2, with an stm32 image header.
-This should be built for trusted boot, i.e. using SP_MIN as the trusted firmware.
 In typical build strategies, you have to pass your U-Boot binary to the tf-a build process.
 If you change the USB VID/PID values used by tf-a, make sure to pass the "usb" firmware parameter.
+For the secure firmware, use SP_MIN if available.
+OPTEE can also work.

 configuration:
  * path
  * usb vid:pid (only if you have configured custom USB IDs in TF-A)

-### Example build process:
+### Example build process for an stm32mp15-based board

-Download mainline TF-A and U-Boot.
+Download upstream TF-A and U-Boot.
 In U-Boot:

 ```bash
 make stm32mp15_defconfig